Hylozoic/hylo-evo/README.md

 ### Translations
 We use i18next to handle translations of platform strings (no translations of user content at this time).

 The `i18next-extract` config details in the `babel.config.js` file determines how all language keys are extracted and what languages are supported.
-Whenever babel runs, it will comb the entire repo for js/jsx files, and anytime it finds a t('example-key') function, it will pull every key into
+Whenever babel runs, it will comb the entire repo for js/jsx files, and anytime it finds a t('example-key') function, it will pull every key into each of the translation files.
+It is disabled in the babel.config by default: when it runs, it generates keys for missing translations.
+It also sometimes overwrites newly added translations, causing a lot of finicky editing if its on by default.
+When you add a new translation, uncomment the config, restart webpack (yarn start)  and it should pick up the key for every locale file.

+If using vscode, there is a really fantastic extension for working with i18n; [i18n-ally](https://github.com/lokalise/i18n-ally)
+They have a 8 minute setup and feature [demo video](https://www.youtube.com/watch?v=kowM-MoGVns).

 ### Sockets